Sascha-Film: History

 The business was established in 1910 by Alexander Joseph "Sascha", Count Kolowrat-Krakowsky as the Sascha-Filmfabrik ("Sascha Film Factory") in Pfraumberg in Bohemia, and relocated in 1912 to Vienna.
+During World War I the company produced war newsreels and propaganda films, with a large studio being built in 1916 in Vienna-Severing.
 On 10 September 1918, after the merger with the film distributors Philipp & Pressburger, the business became the Sascha-Filmindustrie AG.

-With epic films such as Alexander Korda's Prinz und Bettelknabe ("Prince and Beggar") (1920) and Michael Curtiz's Sodom und Gomorrha (1922) as well as Die Sklavenkönigin ("The Slave Queen") (1924), the company rose to be one of the most successful European film producers.
+Sascha produced epic films such as Alexander Korda's Prinz und Bettelknabe ("Prince and Beggar") (1920), Michael Curtiz's Sodom und Gomorrha (1922), and Curtiz's Die Sklavenkönigin ("The Slave Queen") (1924).
+After Kolowrat-Krakowsky's death in 1927, the Sievering studio was set up to produce sound films in 1932, and a studio in Rosenhügel was acquired in 1933.

-In 1933 the German enterprise Tobis-Tonbild-Syndikat was amalgamated with the company, known formally from then on as the Tobis-Sascha-Filmindustrie AG.
+Around 1933/1934 the German enterprise Tobis-Tonbild-Syndikat was amalgamated with the company, known formally from then on as the Tobis-Sascha-Filmindustrie AG.
 In 1938, in the context of the Anschluss, by which Austria was annexed to the Third Reich, the concern passed into the ownership of the National Socialist government and was re-founded as Wien-Film GmbH.
 Its best-known director of the period to the end of the war was Gustav Ucicky.
 After the end of the war the name Sascha-Film was re-established for a couple of decades, and in the 1950s and 1960s produced light entertainment films.